metio/terraform-provider-k8s/docs/data-sources/app_terraform_io_workspace_v1alpha2_manifest.md

 Required:

-- `access` (String) There are two ways to choose which permissions a given team has on a workspace: fixed permission sets, and custom permissions.Must be one of the following values: 'admin', 'custom', 'plan', 'read', 'write'.More information:  - https://developer.hashicorp.com/terraform/cloud-docs/users-teams-organizations/permissions#workspace-permissions
+- `access` (String) There are two ways to choose which permissions a given team has on a workspace: fixed permission sets, and custom permissions.
+Must be one of the following values: 'admin', 'custom', 'plan', 'read', 'write'.
+More information: - https://developer.hashicorp.com/terraform/cloud-docs/users-teams-organizations/permissions#workspace-permissions
-- `team` (Attributes) Team to grant access.More information:  - https://developer.hashicorp.com/terraform/cloud-docs/users-teams-organizations/teams (see [below for nested schema](#nestedatt--spec--team_access--team))
+- `team` (Attributes) Team to grant access.
+More information: - https://developer.hashicorp.com/terraform/cloud-docs/users-teams-organizations/teams (see [below for nested schema](#nestedatt--spec--team_access--team))

 Optional:

-- `custom` (Attributes) Custom permissions let you assign specific, finer-grained permissions to a team than the broader fixed permission sets provide.More information:  - https://developer.hashicorp.com/terraform/cloud-docs/users-teams-organizations/permissions#custom-workspace-permissions (see [below for nested schema](#nestedatt--spec--team_access--custom))
+- `custom` (Attributes) Custom permissions let you assign specific, finer-grained permissions to a team than the broader fixed permission sets provide.
+More information: - https://developer.hashicorp.com/terraform/cloud-docs/users-teams-organizations/permissions#custom-workspace-permissions (see [below for nested schema](#nestedatt--spec--team_access--custom))

 <a id="nestedatt--spec--team_access--team"></a>
 ### Nested Schema for `spec.team_access.team`

 Optional:

-- `id` (String) Team ID.Must match pattern: '^team-[a-zA-Z0-9]+$'
+- `id` (String) Team ID.
+Must match pattern: '^team-[a-zA-Z0-9]+$'
 - `name` (String) Team name.